HMS Whitesand Bay (K633): Korean War

 After flotilla duties at Hong Kong from August to September, Whitesand Bay returned to Korea in October for her third operational tour.
 Deployed off the west coast she carried out bombardments in the Han River and supported military operations in the Haeju estuary until February 1952, when she returned to Hong Kong where Commander M.W.B.
 Craig-Waller took command.
 Her fourth Korean tour lasted from April to June 1952 where she was again deployed with the Allied Task Group off the west coast for blockade, patrol and support bombardment duties.
 In July she returned to Hong Kong, then sailed to Singapore in August to refit.
 After post-refit trials in November she was deployed at Singapore for Flotilla for exercises and local patrol duties, returning to operate on the west coast of Korea in February 1953.
 In May she returned to Hong Kong for maintenance and to attend Coronation Day ceremonies on 2 June.
 On 13 June she sailed for Sasebo to begin her sixth and final UN operational tour, sailing to the Haeju estuary to assist in the planned withdrawal of ROK troops.
 On the 25th the Armistice was declared.

 In August she sailed to Kure where Commander M.E.
 Lashmore assumed command.
 She returned to Korea in early September to relieve the New Zealand frigate Kaniere as guardship off Yong Pyong Do.
 She returned to Sasebo at the end of the month, then went on to Hong Kong before being deployed in the Formosa Straits Patrol until November.
-Between December to February 1954 she was refitted at Hong Kong Dockyard.
+Between December and February 1954 she was refitted at Hong Kong Dockyard.
 Resuming Flotilla duties on 8 March, she again patrolled the Formosa Strait, and acted as guardship at Pang Yong Do into April.
 Returning to Singapore in May she took part in patrols, escort duty and exercises before sailing for the UK, arriving at Portsmouth on 24 August.

 Decommissioning and disposal

 Under her new Commanding Officer, Commander D.N.
 Forbes, Whitesand Bay was prepared for Home Fleet service, however in December she was paid off and the ship's company was transferred to the frigate Loch Killisport, then refitting at Chatham Dockyard.
-Whitesand Bay was placed in Category III Reserve and laid-up at Rosyth without preservation or maintenance.
-Late in 1955 she was placed on the Disposal List and sold to the British Iron & Steel Corporation (BISCO) for breaking-up at Charlestown near Rosyth by Metal Industries.
-The ship arrived in tow at the Forth on 13 February 1956.